benhsz/parless/steps-to-implement.md

      one (two (three (four))) (two (three (four)

-If it does look too strange, it might be best to just match the closing parentheses.
+If it does look too strange, it might be best to just visually match the closing parens.

      one (two (three (four))) (two (three (four)))

+Another possibility to avoid that visual imbalance could be to fade out the first `))` rather than make them blank.

+     one (two (three (four).. (two (three (four)

+With `..` being where the faded-out `))` should be.